skymethod/spc/README.md

 ## How

-The mechanism is simple, inspired by what the popular podcast app [Overcast already does today](https://overcast.fm/podcasterinfo), namely including podcast-specific information _inside_ the http user-agent request header when the app's backend server fetches the feed.
+The mechanism is simple, inspired by what the popular podcast app [Overcast already does today](https://overcast.fm/podcasterinfo), namely including podcast-specific information _inside_ the HTTP user-agent request header when the app's backend server fetches the feed.

 This elegant approach neatly solves the problem without needing complicated auth schemes.
 The information is transferred server-to-server, ensuring the information is seen only by the podcaster (or the podcaster's hosting company), and never includes any given podcast listener in the call flow - avoiding any accidental listener IP leakage.
 It also requires no new outgoing fetch calls for every podcast, reusing the standard feed-level call that the app already makes.

 To implement **spc**, here's what a podcast app needs to do:
 - Generate a short, unique, unguessable **keystring** (case-sensitive and alpha-numeric only) for each podcast that has reportable client consumption metrics
   - Example: a random v4 uuid without the dashes, perhaps stored as a new column in the backend `podcast` database table
-- Create a new api server https endpoint hosted on a domain associated with the app
+- Create a new api server HTTPS endpoint hosted on a domain associated with the app
   - must respond to GET requests, with one or more `q` query params (keystrings), returning a standardized JSON query results payload ([see below](#standard-responses))
 - Include the podcast-specific endpoint url, prefixed by `spc/` anywhere inside the user-agent when server-fetching a podcast's feed.
   - An app called ExampleCast might send the following user-agent when server-fetching a feed for a podcast with associated keystring `5f71780061794eaa9e6c62fc967cb363`